visika/tesi-magistrale/thesis.typ

     ..dimer_zpe.slice(1).flatten()
   ),
   caption: [
-    #glspl("zpe") of the water dimer in the harmonic approximation and comparison with reference @kalesckyLocalVibrationalModes2012.
+    ZPE of the water dimer in the harmonic approximation and comparison with reference @kalesckyLocalVibrationalModes2012.
 Energies are in units of eV.
   ],
 )